mohamed-r-1/mohamed-r-1/README.md

 <h3 align="left">About me:</h3>

-I am Mohamed Sadiq, a full-stack developer.
+I am Mohamed Sadek, a full-stack developer.
 I study at the Faculty of Computers and Information, Zagazig University

 <h3 align="left">Connect with me:</h3>
 <p align="left">